 Located opposite the castle, Windsor Royal Station is a shopper’s paradise.
 Once a railway station, this Grade-II listed building now houses a fantastic shopping centre.

-The former residence of HRH Prince Harry and Meghan Markle is also located just over a mile away from the castle, but it’s worth noting that the 300-year-old Frogmore House and Gardens is only open to individual visitors on a handful of days each year.
+A 300-year old royal retreat is located just over a mile away from the castle, but it’s worth noting that Frogmore House and Gardens is only open to individual visitors on a handful of days each year.

 Don’t tell the kids, but Legoland Windsor is just three miles south west of the castle, and easy to reach by bus from the town centre.

-The Undercroft Café is located on the ground floor of Windsor Castle and it’s the only place for visitors to enjoy refreshments on site.
+The Undercroft Café is located in the medieval undercroft of Windsor Castle and it’s the only place for visitors to enjoy refreshments on site.

 In Windsor, The Cinnamon Café is a great choice for grabbing coffee, cake, and sandwiches.
 For cheap bites and a drink, try The King & Castle, a family-friendly pub with plenty of outdoor seating.